 How can AI cameras be effectively integrated with MES?

-How do you ensure minimal disruption during technology upgrades?
+How to minimize disruption during technology upgrades?

-Minimize disruption through careful planning and phased implementation.
+Minimize interruptions through careful planning and phased implementation.
 Schedule major integration work during existing maintenance windows or seasonal slowdowns, complete infrastructure preparation (cabling, network upgrades, control panel installation) before taking any systems offline, and always maintain rollback procedures.
 Start with a pilot program on one production line to prove value before expanding.
 Most importantly, train key personnel across all shifts before go-live and maintain clear communication about timelines and expected impacts to production schedules.

 What is the ROI of implementing AI camera systems in manufacturing?